Day 867 new flowers for border

-If you have been following the blog, you’ve seen my progress on my new rug hooking pattern, Flower Riot.
-I’ve decided to use one of the flowers in the corner of the border.
+I’ve decided to use one of the flowers in the corner of the border from a new design I’ve been working on.
 Because I will be hooking all day today during the Love of Art event in Pemberville, I should have some progress to post tomorrow.

-Hooking this flower also gives me an idea of how large the Flower Riot pattern will need to be.
+Hooking this flower also gives me an idea of how large the new design, Flower Riot, pattern will need to be.
 There is a delicate balance where a flower is too big or too small to hook.
 I intend Flower Riot to be hooked with a wide cut.

 Day 868 new corner design on room-sized rug